 The environment the boxes are in has about 50% humidity, and I do not open the boxes that often.

-I must say that the SAMLA boxes are not perfect for this purpose, as they are not perfectly sealed and still let in some air.
+I must say that the SAMLA boxes are not a 100% ideal for this purpose, as they are not perfectly sealed and still let in some air.
 But for the budget I used I am quite happy with it.